sara-sabr/ITStrategy/_pages/en/capabilities.md

 *Learn more about [Monitoring and observability](https://cloud.google.com/solutions/devops/devops-measurement-monitoring-and-observability)*

 ### Section 9.
 WORK IN PROCESS LIMITS AND VISUAL MANAGEMENT

+*Description: Proirotize work, limit the amount of things that people are working on, and focus on getting a small number of high-prority tasks done.
+Learn about the principles of visual mangement to promote information sharing, get a common understanding of where the team is, and how to improve.*

 Please rate how strongly you agree or disagree with the following statements.
 On my team: